Certification Process in Thailand

 - Whether the operation of the certified management system contributes to the achievement of the organization’s policy and objectives.

 10.1.
-Extensions to scope
+Extensions To Scope

 10.1.1.
-IAS shall, in response to an application for extension to the scope of a certification already granted, undertake a review of the application and determine any audit activities necessary to decide whether or not the extension may be granted.
+IAS shall, in response to an application for an extension to the scope of a certification already granted, undertake a review of the application and determine any audit activities necessary to decide whether or not the extension may be granted.
 This may be conducted in conjunction with a surveillance audit.

 10.2.1.
-It may be necessary for the IAS to conduct audits of certified clients at short notice to investigate complaints, or in response to changes, or as follow up on suspended clients.
+It may be necessary for the IAS to conduct audits of certified clients at short notice to investigate complaints, in response to changes, or as follow up on suspended clients.
 In such cases

-- IAS shall describe and make known in advance to the certified clients the conditions under which these short notice visits are to be conducted, and
+- IAS shall describe and make known in advance to the certified clients the conditions under which these short-notice visits are to be conducted, and

 - IAS shall exercise additional care in the IAS of the audit team because of the lack of opportunity for the client to object to audit team members.